Applicant Tracking Software

 Think about which processes already exist at your company and ask yourself which ones you would like to add.
 You can and should create a customized process.

-With Personio, the application process with ATS recruitment includes the following steps:
+With Personio, the application process with applicant tracking system recruitment includes the following steps:

 1. Receipt of an Application